ponbac/spinploy/README.md

 - `x-api-key: <DOKPLOY_API_KEY>` header, or
 - HTTP Basic auth with the API key as the password (username can be empty).

-This API key must be a Dokploy API key with permissions for the target project/environment.
+Spinploy validates this key by making a lightweight request to the Dokploy API.
+To ensure performance, validation results are cached in memory for a short period (configurable via environment variables).

 ### Configuration